How to Preserve Collagen: What Works & What’s a Waste

 Microneedling (DIY or Professional)

-Microneedling creates controlled micro-injuries that signal your skin to rebuild.
-Think of it like a controlled “wake-up” call for your skin.
+Microneedling creates controlled micro-injuries that push your skin to rebuild.

 At-home: 0.25mm derma roller + clean serums